Flavio Manzoni

+Before joining Ferrari, Manzoni contributed to the design of Lancia and Maserati cars.
+He also served as the creative director of the Volkswagen Group during the 2000s and 2009.
+His passion for automotive design and his creative vision continue to significantly impact the industry.

 Career

-Manzoni studied Architecture at University of Florence, specializing in industrial design.
-In 1993 he joined the Centro Stile Lancia, and three years later he was made responsible for Interior Design of the marque.
-He worked on various projects such as the interiors of the Lancia Dialogos and Lancia Thesis.
+Manzoni studied architecture at University of Florence, specializing in industrial design.
+In 1993 he joined the Centro Stile Lancia, and three years later he was made responsible for interior design of the marque.
+He worked on various projects such as the interiors of the Lancia Dialogos, Lancia Thesis and Maserati 3200 GT.
 In 1999, he moved to Barcelona to become Interior Design Director at SEAT, and working in the interiors of the production cars SEAT Altea and SEAT León, and the concept cars SEAT Salsa and SEAT Tango.

 In 2001 Manzoni returned to Lancia and was appointed Design Director.
 He took charge of the concept cars Lancia Granturismo, Lancia Granturismo Stilnovo and Lancia Fulvia Coupé Concept, great success at the Frankfurt Motor Show in 2003, and the production cars Lancia Ypsilon and Lancia Musa, winning the '"European Automotive Design Award" in 2003.In 2004 he was appointed Director of Design of Fiat, Lancia and Fiat LCV, beginning work on the Fiat Grande Punto, the new Fiat 500, and the Fiat Fiorino/Qubo.

 In 2006, with other authors, he wrote L'automobile italiana published by Giunti Editore.
 The same year, he moved to the Volkswagen group joining Audi, becoming in February 2007 the artistic director of the Volkswagen group "north" pole, where he began to work on a new stylistic image of the Volkswagen, Skoda, Bentley and Bugatti brands.
 He designed the concept Up!, followed by the Scirocco model and the Volkswagen Golf restyling, called Golf VI, presenting the "Golf Plus" version at 2008 Bologna Motorshow.
 Also in 2007 he became a member of the iF-Award Product Design jury.

 From 12 January 2010 he joined Ferrari as director of design, replacing Donato Coco and creating an internal, complete and autonomous Style Center for the first time in the history of the brand.
 Ferrari FF is the first production car he oversee development with.
 He presented the Ferrari SA Aperta roadster at the 2010 Paris Motor Show.
 In 2012, at the Geneva Motor Show, he presented the Ferrari F12berlinetta, heir of the Ferrari 599 GTB Fiorano and the first Ferrari developed by the Ferrari Style Center in collaboration with Pininfarina.
 Thanks to F12berlinetta he won the Auto Bild Design Award 2012, as the most beautiful car in Europe, and the Golden Steering Wheel.
 In 2013 he made the heir of Enzo Ferrari: La Ferrari.
 He oversaw the lightening and aerodynamic redesign of the Ferrari 458 Speciale.
 In 2011 Flavio Manzoni was included into the Automobile Design Hall of Fame at the National Automobile Museum in Turin, Italy.

 In May 2014 he received the Compasso d'Oro award in the name of Ferrari, which rewards the combination of technology and design of the Ferrari F12 Berlinetta.